DBSE-teaching/isee2019-Sky-Net/docs/_posts/2018-04-03-ISEE-2019-initial-post.md

 ---
 layout: post
 title: "ISEE 2019 -- Initial Blog Post"
-date: 2018904-12
+date: 201904-12
 ---

-It's done!
+It's almost done!
 The initial Blog post of the ISEE lecture in summer term 2019 -- powered by [Jekyll](http://jekyllrb.com).
 Note that you can easily use Markdown to author your posts.
 This should make your life much more easier---Wooohooo!

 One more word about markdown: Is is a really easy-to-learn markup language, similar to those used in Wikis.